1n4r1/1n4r1.github.io/_posts/2020-01-17-Setup-gdb-gef.md

 ---

 # Explanation
-"GDB Enhanced Features(GEF)" is a GDB extension to provide additional commands for dynamic analysis and exploit development.<br>
+"<a href="https://github.com/hugsy/gef">GDB Enhanced Features(GEF)</a>" is a GDB extension to provide additional commands for dynamic analysis and exploit development.<br>
 To setup for Kali linux, we need some steps and this is a memo for that.

 # Environment